 July 8–11 4-day Women’s River and Yoga Trip w/Katie Wood in Lodore Canyon on the Green River

 Experience the magical landscape of Dinosaur National Monument in the company of women.
 See the thousand-foot red walls of Lodore through a variety of perspectives as yoga teacher Katie Woods leads you through sun salutations and gentle flows geared toward the interests and abilities of each woman in the group.

 At Holiday, we recognize that women aren’t the only group of people who may sometimes need a space that’s just for them.
 In 2021, we are thrilled to offer 6 days through Cataract Canyon for members of the lesbian, gay, bisexual, transgender, and queer community.
-Join us in creating this intentional, safe, and liberating space on the wild Colorado River!
+And due to the high level of interest in the Cataract trip, we have added a shorter 3 days through Westwater Canyon as well!
+Join us and our partners with Outside Safe Space and The Venture Out Project in creating these intentional, safe, and liberating spaces on the wild Colorado River!

 OPTIONS FOR ALL

 Don’t worry: if you’re into yoga but don’t want your non-female partner or friends to miss out on a great time, we’re also offering non-gender-specific yoga trips, including: Wild Yoga in Desolation Canyon with Rebecca Wildbear, 6 days in Cataract Canyon with yoga instructor Jennifer Gilmore (plus SUPs and stargazing!), and an autumn biking and yoga trip on the White Rim Trail.